Pimples on Scalp: Is it Scalp Acne or Something Else?

 Treatment

-In severe cases, especially when these pimples become infected it can lead to pus-filled bumps that may also bleed.
-The exact cause for this condition is still unknown, however, it is believed to be caused due to inflammation in the hair follicles that can also lead to permanent hair loss.
+In severe cases, it can lead to pus-filled bumps that may also bleed.
+It is believed to be caused due to inflammation in the hair follicles that can also lead to permanent hair loss.

 Treatment

-Skin cancer can also lead to sore pimple like bumps on scalp.
-Some of the most common types of cancer that affect the scalp and lead to bumps, sores, and ulcers are:
+Though less common, skin cancer can also lead to sore pimple like bumps on scalp.
+Some of the most common types of cancer that affect the scalp are:

 • Basal cell carcinoma (BCC): It causes waxy bumps on the scalp.